suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ### Introduction

-Ephemeral-Static Diffie-Hellman (ES-DH) is a scheme that provides public key encryption given a recipient's public key.
-There are multiple variants of this scheme; this document re-uses the variant specified in {{Section 8.5.5 of RFC9052}}.
+Ephemeral-Static Diffie-Hellman (ES-DH) is a public key encryption scheme that enables encryption using the recipient's public key.
+There are several variations of this scheme; this document adopts the version specified in
+{{Section 8.5.5 of RFC9052}}.

-The following two layer structure is used:
+The structure is composed of two layers:

-- Layer 0: Has a content encrypted with the CEK.
-The content may be detached.
+- Layer 0: Contains content encrypted with a Content Encryption Key (CEK).
+The content may be provided separately.

-- Layer 1: Uses the AES Key Wrap algorithm to encrypt the randomly generated CEK with the KEK derived with ES-DH, whereby the resulting symmetric key is fed into the HKDF-based key derivation function.
+- Layer 1: Uses the AES Key Wrap (AES-KW) algorithm to encrypt the randomly generated CEK with a Key Encryption Key (KEK) derived via ES-DH.
+The resulting symmetric key is processed through an HKDF-based key derivation function.

-As a result, the two layers combine ES-DH with AES-KW and HKDF, and it is called ECDH-ES + AES-KW.
-An example is given in {{esdh-aesgcm-example}}.
+This two-layer structure combines ES-DH with AES-KW and HKDF, referred to as ECDH-ES + AES-KW.
+An example can be found in {{esdh-aesgcm-example}}.

-There exists another version of ES-DH algorithm, namely ECDH-ES + HKDF, which does not use AES Key Wrap.
-It is not specified in this document.
+Another variant of the ES-DH algorithm, called ECDH-ES + HKDF, does not utilize AES Key Wrap.
+However, this version is not covered in this document.

 ### Deployment Options

-There are only two deployment options with this approach since we assume that recipients are always configured with a device-unique public / private key pair.
+This approach supports only two deployment options, as it assumes that each recipient is always equipped with a device-specific public/private key pair.

-- A sender wants to transmit a payload to multiple recipients and all recipients receive the same encrypted payload, i.e. the same CEK is used to encrypt the payload.
-One COSE\_recipient structure per recipient is used and it contains the CEK encrypted with the KEK.
-To generate the KEK each COSE\_recipient structure contains a COSE_recipient_inner structure to carry the sender's ephemeral key and an identifier for the recipients public key.
+- When a sender transmits a payload to multiple recipients, all recipients receive the same encrypted payload, meaning the same CEK is used to encrypt the content.
+For each recipient, a separate COSE\_recipient structure is used, which contains the CEK encrypted with the recipient-specific KEK.
+To derive the KEK, each COSE\_recipient structure includes a COSE\_recipient\_inner structure that carries the sender's ephemeral key and an identifier for the recipient's public key.

 The steps taken by the sender are: